-If you’re looking to help yourself or someone you love struggling with a drinking problem or addiction to drugs in Appleton, WI, Rehabs.com offers a large Internet database of inpatient executive clinics, as well as a host of other options.
-We can assist you in discovering drug and alcohol abuse care programs for a variety of addictions.
-Search for a top rated rehabilitation clinic in Appleton now, and take off on the path to a better life.
+If you’re looking to help yourself or someone you love struggling with a drinking problem or addiction to drugs in Appleton, WI, Rehabs.com offers a large online database of inpatient clinics, as well as a wealth of other choices.
+We can help you in locating drug and alcohol addiction treatment programs for a variety of addictions.
+Search for a highly-rated rehab facility in Appleton now, and embark on the path to sober living.

 The recovery process begins with an honest self-assessment – mainly, acknowledging that you have a problem over which you have no control.
 If family members have expressed concern, it is important to listen.
 These are some signs of addiction:

 The last bullet point is crucial.
 A surprising number of addicts are “high-functioning,” and sincerely believe they do not have a problem.
 Acknowledging the addiction is the first step toward recovery.